Desarrollo-CeSPI/mo_bind/README.md

 # mo_bind-cookbook

-**This cookbook is currently under development**

-Installs and configures BIND.
+Installs and configures BIND using databags.

 ## Supported Platforms